mjmanley/PredictiveModeling/pm_service_api_new_spss_online.md

 ## Making score requests

-Since your scoring endpoint has been created (`scoring_url`), you can now generate predictions by making score requests.
-In this scenario, customer records are passed to the predictive model and satisfaction prediction is returned.
+Because your scoring endpoint has been created (`scoring_url`), you can now generate predictions by making score requests.
+In the following scenario, customer records are passed to the predictive model and the satisfaction prediction is returned.

 Sample record header:

 ```
 customerID,gender,SeniorCitizen,Partner,Dependents,tenure,PhoneService,MultipleLines,InternetService,OnlineSecurity,OnlineBackup,DeviceProtection,TechSupport,StreamingTV,StreamingMovies,Contract,PaperlessBilling,PaymentMethod,MonthlyCharges,TotalCharges
 ```